[Column] BioNTech: Stop talking about their 'migration background'

 Knowing that the virus can spread before symptoms emerge and being versed in mathematical modelling, he instantly understood that the epidemic could not be contained and would spread around the world.

-Within days the two men convinced the company's investors and staff to completely change direction and focus on developing a vaccine against a virus that was still little known and at a time when Germany's Robert-Koch-Institute and other European expert bodies considered the risks of Covid-19 to be low.
+Within days the two convinced the company's investors and staff to completely change direction and focus on developing a vaccine against a virus that was still little known and at a time when Germany's Robert-Koch-Institute and other European expert bodies considered the risks of Covid-19 to be low.

 They read the data and they saw the signs.